Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 When I determine if a clothing item is TFG Approved, I carefully assess the fabric to determine if it will withstand the test of travel.
-TFG’s official blogger and fashion student Chantelle Mallin uses her textiles classes as inspiration to help you determine what fabrics are best for travel!
+Read to to find out what’s the best fabric for travel!

 by Chantelle Mallin